Unsupervised Multi-modal Feature Alignment for Time Series Representation Learning: Related Work

 \section{Related Work}

-In this section, we provide a overview of the research in the landscape within the domain of our work.
-We categorize the related work into three themes and discuss their contributions, limitations, and relevance to our work.
+In this section, we overview the research in the landscape related to the domain of our work.
+We categorize them into three themes and discuss their contributions, limitations, and relevance to our work.